stfc/openstack-guide/commands.rst

 list with::

-  security group list
+  openstack security group list

 and delete with::

-  security group delete
+  openstack security group delete

 add a security group rule with::